 Many felt the club’s defense and pitching was being neglected under Williams.
 Fundamentals were not stressed, and he once remarked that pitchers were basically outfielders throwing batting practice, non-athletes who usually don’t last beyond 5 innings.
 With no real knowledge about handling pitchers, he would not hesitate to use the same relief pitcher five or six consecutive days.

 The following year was a bigger disaster, as Washington hit only .230 and lost 96 games.
 Bosman could only manage a 12-16 record, but he was by far not the worst train wreck of the year.
 That distinction went to Denny McLain, the one-time 31-game winner and back-to-back Cy Young Award recipient acquired in the off-season, who suffered through a miserable 10-22 campaign, and a humbling lesson.
 One day the 52-year-old Williams took his team on the field and challenged McLain to pitch to him.
-“I don’t care what you throw, I’ll hit you where ever I want”
+“I don’t care what you throw, I’ll hit you wherever I want”

 “I’m going to get you out with my slider; they didn’t even have those when you played”, McClain replied, running out to the mound.